The 2023 NELP Application is available by clicking the button above!

 - a $35 application fee, payable through this link

 Questions about the application?
 Feel free to reach out to email@example.com.

 To save you from having to click through the application form, the questions for the personal statement are listed below.
 Your responses to these quesitons will probably take up the bulk of the time in filling out your application.
 You'll submit your personal statement as part of the application.

 In a separate document, please respond to items A through E below, labeling each part of your Statement of Purpose A-E to correspond with these questions.
 Your answers all together should probably yield a total of between three and five double-spaced pages of writing.
-You can upload this document as a pdf file at the bottom of this page.

 E. Tell us something else about yourself, something you haven’t yet touched on, that helps define or describe you and helps bring into focus what you would bring as a member of the NELP community.